 ✓ Must legally able to work in the U.S.A.

 ✓ High School Diploma or G.E.D. (with a transcript of your grades)

 ✓ Ability to pass random drug and alcohol tests

 ✓ Ability to meet the requirements for the chosen trade

 You must pass a drug screen before starting the application process.
 This first drug test will cost you$30.00 (cash or check) at the drug testing facility.
-You must pass a drug screen before starting the informational meeting.
+You must the drug screening before starting the informational/orientation meeting.
 Once you complete the application, you will receive a phone call to come in for a informational meeting with the Training Director.
 Once the informational meeting is complete, and you understand what will be expected of you, then we will accept the registration fee of $162.50.

 The IronWorkers Local Union 92 Apprenticeship is currently accepting applications.
-Applications for new Apprentices will be taken in person or by clicking the link below, Monday - Thursday from 7:30 A.M. until 10:00 A.M. @ 2828 4th Avenue South, Birmingham, Alabama.
+Applications for new Apprentices will be taken in person Monday - Thursday from 7:30 A.M. until 10:00 A.M. @ 2828 4th Avenue South, Birmingham, Alabama.
 If you would like an application emailed to you, it can be done so by calling the office to request one, or email @ email@example.com for an application.

 Thomas Mathis Jr.